 Vinho Verde bottles are often green and have long necks.

-Vinho Verde Wine Tasting
+Vinho Verde Tasting Tips

 There are a few I really enjoy and a couple I don't care for at all.

 You should try several to find out what you enjoy.